k-nuth/domain/README.md

 *Bitprim Core*

-**License Overview**

-All files in this repository fall under the license specified in [COPYING](COPYING).
-The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
-It may be used within a proprietary project, but the core library and any changes to it must be published online.
-Source code for this library must always remain free for everybody to access.

-**About Bitprim**

-The Bitprim toolkit is a set of cross platform C++ libraries for building bitcoin applications.
-The toolkit consists of several libraries, most of which depend on the foundational [bitprim-core](https://github.com/bitprim/bitprim-core) library.
-Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) 1.14+ instructions.

 ## Installation

-A minimal bitprim build requires boost and libsecp256k1.
+A build requires boost and libsecp256k1.
 The [bitprim/secp256k1](https://github.com/bitprim/secp256k1) repository is forked from [bitcoin-core/secp256k1](https://github.com/bitcoin-core/secp256k1) in order to control for changes and to incorporate the necessary Visual Studio build.
 The original repository can be used directly but recent changes to the public interface may cause build breaks.
 The `--enable-module-recovery` switch is required.

 Detailed instructions are provided below.
   * [Debian/Ubuntu](#debianubuntu)